jarvisteach/appJar/docs/mkdocs/docs/guidance.md

 * `setProperty(title, prop, value=False, callFunction=True)`
     This has two required parameters `title` & `prop` - must be set (the title of the *Properties* group and a specific *property*)
     And two optional parameters `value` & `callFunction` - if you don't pass `value` it will be set to False

+    So, you could simply call: `.setProperty("Toppings", "cheese")` to get rid of cheese.
+    Or, if you want cheese: `.setProperty("Toppings", "cheese", True)`.

+    You don't need to name the parameters, as they are always listed in the required order.

+    However, if you do want to name your parameters, feel free: `.setProperty("Toppings", "cheese", callFunction=False)`

+    In fact, it can make your life much easier: `.addLabel("l1", "Main Title", colspan=5)` - saves you having to type in the row or column values.

+##Deprecation

+appjar has been going so long, that some of the early decisions have turned out to be bad ones...
+Some functions have now been [deprecated](https://en.wikipedia.org/wiki/Deprecation) - you can still use them, but appJar will warn you that you should be using something else.